 A court-appointed mediator hears the evidence and renders a decision.
 In most cases, arbitration is nonbinding.

 You don’t have to accept the decision unless both parties agree.
-Arbitration can also be binding where parties agree ahead of time to accept the results.
+Arbitration can also be binding where parties agree to accept the results ahead of time.

 This is a system of facilitated negotiation.
 The parties, their legal representatives, and any insurers negotiate with the help of a trained mediator.
 This process doesn’t always lead to settlement, but it often paves the way for future cooperation.